boxpositron/with-context-mcp/.opencode/command/ingest-notes.md

 **Important:**

-- Execute both steps autonomously without asking questions
+- Execute steps autonomously without asking questions - ONLY use the tool calls
 - Do NOT delete local files - the main agent will handle cleanup decisions
 - Show complete results so the main agent can inform the user
+- DO NOT perform any manual file operations - rely entirely on the tool